shoelace-style/shoelace/.github/CONTRIBUTING.md

 ### Boolean Props

 Boolean props should _always_ default to `false`, otherwise there's no way for the user to unset it without JavaScript.
 To keep the API as friendly and consistent as possible, use a name like `noHeader` with a default value of `false` instead of `header` with a default value of `true`.

+### A Note About Sass

+The Shoelace _source_ is developed using Sass for the convenience of nested selectors, imports, and tedious things such as color palette generation.
+By design, Sass variables, color functions, and other preprocessor-specific feaures are not used in the source and will not be accepted in a PR.

+Consumers of the library should never need to worry about preprocessing the library.